What Is Osteopathy?

 The current Osteopathy course is a 5-year university degree (3-year Bachelor and 2-year Masters) which is taught at RMIT and Victoria University in Melbourne, as well as Southern Cross University in Lismore.

-Most Osteopath's don’t see themselves as an “alternative” to modern medicine, but rather as a complement to it.
-So you can rest assured knowing you’re receiving safe and effective treatment.
+These days, medicine has progressed a lot and osteopaths typically don’t see themselves as an “alternative” to modern medicine, but rather as a complement to it.

 Osteopathy vs. Chiropractic & Physiotherapy